jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/rna-seq-wes-data-analysis-day1.md

 * To identify potential issues before data analysis

-*  Base calling accuracy, measured by the Phred quality score (Q score), is the most common metric used to assess the accracy of a sequencing platform.
+*  Base calling accuracy, measured by the Phred quality score (Q score), is the most common metric used to assess the accuracy of a sequencing platform.
 It indicates the probablity that a given base is called incorrectly by the sequencer.

 >:bulb:  Q = − 10 log 10(e)

 Where e is the estimated probability of the base call being wrong.

-* Higher Q scores indicate a samller prbability of error.
+* Higher Q scores indicate a smaller prbability of error.
 * Lower Q scores can results in significant portion of the reads being unusable.
 They may also lead to increase false-positive variant calls, resulting in inaccurate conclusions.

-For example, if Phred assigns a Q score of 30 (Q30) to a base, this is equivalent to the probability of an incorrect base call 1 in 1000 times (see Table below).
+For example, if Phred assigns a Q score of 30 (Q30) to a base, this is equivalent to the probability of an incorrect base call 1 in 1000 times
+(see Table below).

 This means that the base call accuracy (i.e., the probability of a correct base call) is 99.9%.

 |Phred Quality Score          |Probability of Incorrect Base Call |   Base Call Accuracy|
 | ----------- |---------------|--------------------------------------------------|